Services

 With this option, gains from the sale of PFIC shares are treated as capital gains, and you avoid the interest charges on excess distributions.

-Pro tip: However, this method is only available if the PFIC agrees to provide detailed financial information each year, which is not always the case.
+This method is only available if the PFIC agrees to provide detailed financial information each year, which is not always the case.
 Without this information, you’ll be stuck with the default excess distribution method.

 Reporting requirements for PFICs